- physical fitness

 Summary: Airport baggage handlers load, unload and move baggage and cargo around an airport, both landside and airside (before and after the security boundary).
 They are sometimes called airport operative or ramp agent.

 Average salary: The figures below are only a guide.
-Actual pay rates vary, depending on:where you work the size of the company or organisation you work for the demand for the job.Starting pay is from around £6.19 an hour, rising to £9.00 with experience.
+Actual pay rates vary, depending on:where you work the size of the company or organisation you work for the demand for the job.Starting pay is usually based on the National Minimum Wage.
+From October 2013 for those age 18-20 it is £5.03 an hour and for those aged 21 and over it is £6.31 an hour.
+With experience, this can rise to £9.00.
 Overtime and shift allowance payments can greatly increase salaries.

 Read further information about this career